mhzrerfani/innoscripta-news-aggregator/README.md

 ### Why Chose This Stack

-- **Next.js**: Provides a powerful framework for building server-rendered React applications with excellent performance and SEO capabilities, also by using Next.js api ew protect our api keys from exposing.
+- **Next.js**: Provides a powerful framework for building server-rendered React applications with excellent performance and SEO capabilities, also by using Next.js api we protect our api keys from exposing.
 - **React Query**: Simplifies data fetching and state management, making it easier to handle complex asynchronous operations.
 - **Tailwind CSS**: Offers a utility-first approach to styling, allowing for rapid and consistent UI development.
 - **shadcn/ui**: Enhances the UI with a set of pre-designed components that are easy to customize.